Eschatologue/CM_wiki/docs/lore/glossary.md

 ---

+### Toulouse Exodus

+*Historical Event*

+The **Toulouse Exodus** was a mass emmigration of Gallian scholars from the city of Toulouse.
+This brain drain occurred in the aftermath of the Gallian Revolution, following the capital's decree that banned the study of *Technomancy*—a school of magic that studies the combination of technology and magic.
+The ban led to a catastrophic brain drain, as some of Gallia's brightest minds fled the nation in search of places where their work could thrive.

+> *"The empire needs this to survive the coming centuries, yet those bastards are as stubborn as a mule!"*  — Gallian scholar during the Toulouse Exodus

+---

 ### Warp Crystals (Voidite)

 *Substance*

 Warp Crystals, also known as *Voidite*, are crystal-like minerals formed in the aftermath of Warp Storms or growing within the corpses of aberrations.
 These crystals possess immense energy, and when harnessed correctly, they can power entire industries.
-In western Antares, particulary Mykrheim and London, they serve as the primary fuel source for numerous machines and factories, including the Valinor's Generator (Irminsul), which sustains the region’s survival in the harsh northern wastes.
+In western Antares, particulary Myrkheim and London, they serve as the primary fuel source for numerous machines and factories, including the Valinor's Generator (Irminsul), which sustains the region’s survival in the harsh northern wastes.

 ---